-The Ottawa County GIS Department has three primary goals:
+The Ottawa County IT Department/GIS Team has three primary goals:

 GIS Systems Analyst